lvivski/animatic/Readme.md

 Another problem is calculating percents for keyframes.
 People create animations with time in mind, not percents.
 You always think of _"it should fly and rotate for a half of a second, then stand still for another second and continue flying"_, and not `0% start 50% fly 70% stop 90% fly`.

 Anima gives you the ability to use delays and durations normally, even for pure CSS animations.
 It has two modes: `JS` and `CSS`.
 The first one doesn't really use CSS transitions or `@keyframes`.
 On the contrary, it uses CSS transforms and 3d-transforms together with Javascript to create animation.
-You have full control over the flow, so you can start, stop, cancel animations and even create event-based stuff. `CSS` mode allows you to generate pure CSS animations, but it has less control features for now.
+You have full control over the flow, so you can start, stop, cancel animations and even create event-based stuff. `CSS` mode allows you to generate pure CSS animations, but it has limitations for parallel animations.

 _**Note**: `CSS` mode is experimental for now, not everything works as expected._